ctag-fh-kiel/ctag-tbd/simulator/readme.md

 After ./tbd-sim command is executed, a local web server is running on port 8080.
 Simply open a browser and enter [http://localhost:8080].
 You will land on exactly the same web UI used by the hardware module.
+CV, Pot and Trig simulation is possible by adjusting settings on the URL [http://localhost:8080/ctrl].
+You can use a .wav file (stereo float32) using the -w option if you want to simulate the audio input instead of using the real-time data of the sound card.
 The simulator uses 99% the same code as the hardware unit.
 Only difference is the plugin manager and the web server part.
 You can start developing your plugins just like you do for the hardware module, same directory and file structures.
 You can run your plugin prior to flashing it to the hardware on your local host.
 Once the plugin is stable, you build